 Yes, it is an excellent gaming headset.
 If you want top-tier audiophile gaming headphones, the HIFIMAN Arya is a no-brainer.
 But it does come at a high cost.
 As long as your budget allows, you can find a good Over-Ear Planar Magnetic headphone in HIFIMAN Arya.

 The HIFIMAN Arya is better planar magnetic headphones for neutral sound than the HIFIMAN Ananda.
 Both headphones are well-built and comfortable.
 However, the Arya sounds more neutral and consistently delivers bass and treble.

 Is It Better to Have An 80 Ohm Or A 250 Ohm Resistance Headphone?

-That was all about Hifiman Arya vs Arya Stealth vs HD800S.
-Between Arya’s Stealth and Hifiman Arya, there is little to no difference.
+That was all about HIFIMAN Arya vs Arya Stealth vs HD800S.
+Between Arya Stealth and HIFIMAN Arya, there is no doubt that Stealth is the better choice for any audiophile.
 But, the HD800S is more distinct and gives good competition between the three.

 It ultimately comes down to personal preference.
 Hopefully, you now have a clear idea of which you want to choose.